Applications of Big Data Analytics

 Banking

-The use of customer data invariably raises privacy issues.
+The use of customer data raises privacy issues.
 By uncovering hidden connections between seemingly unrelated pieces of data, big data analytics could potentially reveal sensitive personal information.
 Research indicates that 62% of bankers are cautious in their use of big data due to privacy issues.
-Further, outsourcing of data analysis activities or distribution of customer data across departments for the generation of richer insights also amplifies security risks.
+Such incidents reinforce concerns about data privacy and discourage customers from sharing personal information in exchange for customized offers.

 Agriculture